bcolindres/Eyes/README.md

 # Usage
 Open the HTML file in a web browser and move your cursor around the screen.
 As you move the cursor, you will notice the eyes displayed on the screen following its movement, creating an interactive visual experience.

+# Roadmap of Future Improvements
+What I plan on doing next to improve upon this project is potentially add some "eyebrows" that can also move as the cursor moves as well.
+Given eyebrows wont be able to exactly "follow" the cursor as it moves; what I can do is incorporate eyebrows that will go "up" as the cursor gets close to it or when it is on its side of the screen; and "lowers" as it gets farther away to the opposite side of the screen.
+For this I will need to do some research on how to incorporate such code into my function and begin finding the images in order to incorporate in my folder.

 # Contributing
 Contributions to this project are welcome!
 If you'd like to contribute, feel free to submit a pull request or open an issue.